Stability of the Inviscid Power-Law Vortex: Introduction

+It is a long-standing open question whether the Yudovich theorem can be extended to a broader class of solutions, in particular whether the Yudovich theorem holds in $\Upsilon_{\infty,p}^\infty$ for $p < \infty$.

-In a remarkable couplet of papers \cite{V1} and \cite{V2}, Vishik provides the first evidence that the so-called "Yudovich Class" $L^1\cap L^\infty$ is sharp, proving: \begin{theorem} For every $2<p<\infty$, there exists $\omega_0(x)\in \Upsilon_p^0$ and a force $f\in \Upsilon_{1,p}^\infty$ with the property that there are uncountably many solutions $\omega(x,t)\in \Upsilon_{\infty,p}^\infty$ to Equation (\ref{EULER}) with initial data $\omega_0$. \end{theorem} The monograph \cite{A} provides an alternative proof of Vishik's theorem while following a similar approach, and we shall generally use the notation and terminology from \cite{A}.
-Succinctly, one may describe Vishik's general strategy as constructing an unstable radial vortex in self-similar coordinates that generates non-uniqueness while breaking radial symmetry.
-We now discuss the interpretation of Vishik's proof in terms of dynamical systems proposed by the authors of the monograph \cite{A}.
+In a remarkable couplet of papers \cite{V1} and \cite{V2}, Vishik provides the first evidence that the so-called "Yudovich Class" $\Upsilon_\infty^0$ is sharp, proving: \begin{thm*} For every $2<p<\infty$, there exists $\omega_{\mathrm{in}}\in \Upsilon_p^0$ and a force $f\in \Upsilon_{1,p}^\infty$ with the property that there are uncountably many solutions $\omega\in \Upsilon_{\infty,p}^\infty$ to Equation \eqref{EULER} with initial data $\omega_{\mathrm{in}}$. \end{thm*} The monograph \cite{A} provides an alternative proof of Vishik's theorem while following a similar approach, and we shall generally use the notation and terminology from \cite{A}.
+Succinctly, one may describe Vishik's general strategy as constructing an unstable radial vortex in self-similar coordinates that generates non-uniqueness while breaking radial symmetry in physical coordinates.
+This follows the general program initiated by Jia and Sverak in \cite{JS1} and \cite{JS2} for proving non-uniqueness of Leray-Hopf solutions of the Naiver-Stokes equations.
+In \cite{JS1}, Jia and Sverak prove the striking result that under a spectral condition on the linearization of the Navier-Stokes equations in self-similar coordinates, one obtains at least two non-equal Leray-Hopf solutions.